 Interested by this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.

 Whatever your thoughts on Brexit, one thing is certain; it gives us a once in a lifetime opportunity to completely reassess our immigration policy.
 Let’s make sure we do it soundly and ethically.

 A 2016 survey found that British people think that EU migrants make up 15% of the UK’s population, when in reality it is just 5%.
 This overestimation is reflective of continued media focus on the ‘issue’ of immigration and its prominence in the Brexit debate.

 Although clearly a key concern in British society, the ethical implications of immigration are often over–looked.
 A new book, Fortress Britain?
 Ethical Approaches to Immigration Policy for a Post–Brexit Britain, edited by Theos Think Tank’s Ben Ryan, explores the ethical issues surrounding immigration and provokes intelligent discussion on how to establish a new immigration policy that is grounded in Christian theology.
 It includes chapters by Adrian Pabst, David Goodhart, Anna Rowlands, Girma Mohammed, Susanna Snyder, Pia Jolliffe and Sam Burke.

-On Thursday 19th April, Ryan will launch the new book at a drinks reception at Theos Think Tank.
+On 19th April 2018, Ryan launched the new book at a drinks reception at Theos Think Tank.